The Holodomor Mobile Classroom and Your School

 Once the HMC has been booked, the teacher will receive a Pre-Visit Package that includes information regarding historical context on the Holodomor and an outline of the methodology and structure of the lesson.

-We require a designated parking area of approx. 1,000 square feet (20 ft x 50 ft), this includes a safety perimeter.
+We require a designated parking area of approximately 1,000 square feet (20 ft x 50 ft).
+This includes a safety perimeter.

 As a not-for-profit organization, a contribution to the Holodomor National Awareness Tour helps offset the daily operational costs and ensures the sustainability of the program for future years.
 We understand, however, that this may not be feasible for your school and we can work within your budget.